February 2025

 Awards & Grants

-Teresa Girolamo and community partner Mentoring Autistic Minds were awarded the inaugural Community Scholar Grant from Drexel University’s Autism Transitions Research Project.
-Our project will examine the experiences of post-secondary racially and ethnically minoritized autistic students in order to identify research and policy priorities.
+Teresa Girolamo and Mentoring Autistic Minds were awarded the inaugural Community Scholar Grant from Drexel University’s Autism Transitions Research Project.
+Our project will examine the experiences of post-secondary autistic students in order to identify research priorities.

 Student News

-A student first-authored ASHA presentation, “Unmet Service Needs and Barriers in Minoritized Autistic Adolescents and Adults”, was designated as an ASHA Convention Visionary Session, which is awarded to just 150 of 3,300 (4.5%) sessions!
-Congratulations to Ainsley Jennieve Perez, Brianna Ángel, Makenna Bailey & Alicia Escobedo!
+A student first-authored ASHA presentation, “Unmet Service Needs and Barriers in Autistic Adolescents and Adults”, was designated as an ASHA Convention Visionary Session, which is awarded to just 150 of 3,300 (4.5%) sessions!
+Congratulations to Ainsley, Brianna, Makenna & Alicia!

-Ainsley Jennieve Perez and Brianna Ángel were selected to participate in the American Speech-Language-Hearing Association’s PROmoting the next GENeration of Researchers (PROGENY) Program and received awards for being among the 10 PROGENY participants with the top-rated posters!
+Ainsley and Brianna were selected to participate in the American Speech-Language-Hearing Association’s PROmoting the next GENeration of Researchers (PROGENY) Program and received awards for being among the 10 PROGENY participants with the top-rated posters!

-Students in the lab & NSSLHA, including President Brianna Ángel, received two College of Health & Human Services Instructionally Related Activities Awards to support student-led interprofessional programming with faculty mentors Teresa Girolamo and Taylor Hye!
-Students will present and connect with others at the ASHA Convention to build a learning network for health equity, focusing on cultural and linguistic diversity in autism.
-Students will also host a community-engaged speaker series on autism, health equity, and neurodiversity.
+Students in the lab & NSSLHA, including Brianna, received two College of Health & Human Services Instructionally Related Activities Awards to support student-led interprofessional programming with faculty mentors Teresa Girolamo and Taylor Hye!
+Students will present and connect with others at the ASHA Convention to build a student-led learning network for autism and host an interprofessional speaker series.

 July 2024